Language selection

 Canada established diplomatic relations with Mauritius in 1968 following the latter’s independence.
 Canada is represented by an Honorary Consul in Port Louis, Mauritius, and by a High Commission in Pretoria, South Africa.
 Mauritius maintains a High Commission in Washington, D.C.

-Canada and Mauritius maintain positive bilateral relations, anchored in shared interests and common memberships in the Commonwealth, La Francophonie and the United Nations.
+The bilateral relations between Canada and Mauritius are anchored in shared interests and common memberships in the Commonwealth, La Francophonie and the United Nations.
 Canada and Mauritius also cooperate on important issues such as the environment, climate change action and good governance.
 Canada has pledged to support vulnerable countries most affected by climate change, including Mauritius and other Small Island Developing States.
-There is a large Mauritian diaspora in Canada (primarily in the Greater Toronto area) and, in 2017, Canadian parliamentarians established the Canada-Mauritius Parliamentary Friendship Group.

 Trade relations